-Ukrainian is offered from Columbia to Cornell and Yale by Professor Yuri Shevchuk.
+Ukrainian is offered from Columbia by Professor Yuri Shevchuk.
 For more information about this course, please contact firstname.lastname@example.org.

 Designed for students with little or no knowledge of Ukrainian.
 Basic grammar structures are introduced and reinforced, with equal emphasis on developing oral and written communication skills.
 Specific attention to acquisition of high-frequency vocabulary and its optimal use in real-life settings.